 Examples of Contingency Adduction

-So let me demystify and try to explain in a fb post, now blog post (my first at that), as succinctly as possible and as best I can on my own learning curve.
-With that said- feedback welcome kindness appreciated.
+So let me demystify and try to explain in a FB post, now blog post (my first at that), as succinctly as possible and as best I can on my own learning curve.
+With that said- feedback is welcome kindness is appreciated.

 Maybe the trouble is the definition as it has several critical attributes and account for needing to have information on the learner's history.
 1) No prior instruction/teaching, 2) component behaviors combined in a novel way to form a composite, and 3) it is the first occurrence.